 When you return your rental car, your liability for the vehicle ends, right?
 Wrong.
 Jessica Siegel brought her sedan back […]

-In this issue.
 A smashing car rental bill.
 Plus, giving thanks for a terminal vacation and Southwest Airlines strikes out.

 Here's a heart-warming story for the Thanksgiving holiday: James Thomson and a longtime friend, who is suffering from terminal cancer, ran into trouble with their flights from San Francisco to Bali.
 One leg of Thompson's flight was canceled, which threatened to end his friend's final vacation.